 Under static conditions, various parameters of the battery will be accurately recorded in the internal memory，which is identified by the charger as the basis for determining the charging parameters.

 In the case of dynamic charging, the built-in computer collects and analyzes the real-time status of the battery through various sensors and transmits the results to the charger via a communication protocol.

 In the case of dynamic discharging, intelligent battery systems are more accurate than traditional battery systems, while extending the operating time of the power system.
 The voltage and current of the smart charger used can adjust the range according to the actual situation and complete the communication function with the smart battery.

-The intelligent battery system can effectively improve the charging efficiency and ensure the utilization of the capacity.
+The intelligent battery management system can effectively improve the charging efficiency and ensure the utilization of the capacity.
 Monitor battery status in real-time to ensure battery safety.